-Symptoms that may occur immediately following trauma to the head are a loss of consciousness, blurry or double vision, headache, nausea, vomiting, amnesia surrounding the event, confusion, drowsiness, feeling “foggy” and balance problems.
-Other symptoms including difficulty concentrating and remembering or emotional changes may not be noticed for days or months after the injury or until the person resumes their everyday life.
+Other symptoms, including difficulty concentrating and remembering or emotional changes, might not surface for days or weeks after the injury.
 Sometimes people do not recognize or admit that they are having problems.
-Others may not understand their problems and how the symptoms they are experiencing impact their daily activities.
+Others might not understand their problems and how the symptoms are related to a head injury.

 What is the first step to take if you believe you or a family member has suffered a concussion?